TGOlson/mongo-web-view/README.md

 Running test...

 Integration.Integration
-  POST /databases
+  POST /collections
-    should return a list of databases
-    should return an error when no host is provided POST /databases/:db
-    should return a list of collections for the specified database should return an error when no host is provided POST /databases/:db/:collection
+    should return a list of collections for the specified database should return an error when no config is provided POST /collections/:collection
-    should return a list of docs for the specified collection should return an error when no host is provided
+    should return a list of docs for the specified collection should return an error when no config is provided

-Finished in 1.2840 seconds
+Finished in 7.5418 seconds
-6 examples, 0 failures
+4 examples, 0 failures
 ```